2025 CMS 1500: Understanding Type of Service (TOS) Codes & Box 24 Billing Guide

 Not always.
 While Medicare values are a good foundation, commercial insurance contracts may specify alternate TOS or deny emerging technology codes.
 Always refer to payer-specific billing manuals.

-When did new Category III codes become effective?
+When did new CPT Category III codes become effective?

-The 40 new CPT Category III codes released by the AMA in January 2025 became effective on July 1, 2025 for claims submissions :contentReference[oaicite:8]{index=8}.
+The 40 new CPT Category III codes released by the AMA in January 2025 became effective on July 1, 2025, for claims submissions.

 Conclusion

-Accurate use of the catergory of service on cms 1500 is a pivotal part of professional claims in 2025.
+Accurate use of the Type of Service (TOS) on CMS 1500 is a pivotal part of professional claims in 2025.
 With new CPT Category III codes, HCPCS updates, and evolving payer rules, misreporting TOS can lead to denials or payment delays.
 Follow the guidance above, verify setting and service codes, and attach proper documentation.
 Stay proactive and consult payer bulletins regularly to maintain billing accuracy.

 Leave a Comment